kzar/davemail/README.md

    [Gnus alias][7] for handling my different email identities + signatures.
 5. Outgoing emails are sent using [msmtp][8] ~~and the [msmtpq][9] script~~, back out via FastMail or Gmail's servers.
-6. [vdirsyncer][10] synchronises my contacts and calendars with FastMail, so that I have a local copy to use for address completion etc.
+6. [vdirsyncer][10] synchronises my contacts and calendars with FastMail so that I have a local copy to use for address completion etc.

 ## Usage